es4nchez/Makefile_Updater/README.md

 ## Commands

-* ./updater.sh -reset
--> reset the config file, and ask you again for info
+- `./updater.sh reset` - reset the config file, and ask you again for info

 ## TO-DO list